7bitcoder/7bitConf/README.md

 auto configuration = ConfigurationBuilder{}.addJsonFile("configuration.json").build();
 ```

-If the file does not exist, method will throw an exception, call this method with an additional bool optional argument =
+If the file does not exist, the method will throw an exception, call this method with an additional bool optional
-true to prevent throwing an exception in this case
+argument = true, to prevent throwing an exception in this case.

 ```cpp
 auto configuration = ConfigurationBuilder{}.addJsonFile("configuration.json", true).build();